 Jaguar E-Pace review - MPG, CO2 and running costs

-Both the D150 and D180 cars shouldn’t be too expensive to run, but more powerful versions aren’t frugal
+The E-Pace plug-in model should be reasonable to run, but more powerful versions aren’t frugal

-A diesel E-Pace makes sense if running costs are a concern, although Jaguar's fuel economy ratings aren't that great in comparison to rivals, especially with the latest WLTP test to contend with.
-The most basic E-Pace – the front-wheel-drive D165 equipped with a manual gearbox – is the best performer, claiming up to 46.5mpg with tailpipe CO2 emissions as low as 159g/km.
-While these figures are poorer than the 50-plus MPG achieved by previous models under the older NEDC test, in real world conditions, you can probably expect this E-Pace to easily return over 40mpg.
+A diesel E-Pace makes sense if running costs and frequent longer journeys are a concern, although Jaguar's WLTP fuel economy ratings aren't that great in comparison to rivals.
+The most basic front-wheel-drive D165 model (now discontinued), equipped with a manual gearbox, is the best performer, claiming up to 45.6mpg with tailpipe CO2 emissions from 162g/km.

 The overwhelming majority of buyers will specify an automatic gearbox and all-wheel-drive.
-Here, the D165 AWD Auto returns a best MPG figure of 44mpg , but emissions climb to a relatively dirty 168g/km.
-Buyers who step up to our pick – the D200 MHEV Auto – will find that there is no meaningful fuel economy penalty.
+Here, the D165 AWD auto returns a best figure of 43.4mpg , but emissions climb to 171g/km.
+Buyers who opt for the extra power of the D200 MHEV auto – will find that there is no meaningful fuel economy penalty.

 Despite all being four-cylinder options, the petrols are thirsty.
 The basic P200 and more powerful P300 petrol models have been discontinued - understandable when you consider the relatively poor economy of both (around 31mpg), compared to the efficiency of some hybrid rivals.

 The P300e PHEV model is the most advantageous on tax with a 32g/km of CO2 rating meaning vehicle excise duty (VED) is set at zero and there are big Benefit-in-Kind advantages with business users attracting a 12 per cent rate.